EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

                      (cons (cons (car vars) (car vals)) env)))))
 ```

-> Exercise 2.11 [★★] A naive implementation of `extend-env*` from the preceding exercise requires time proportional to
+> Exercise 2.11 [★★] A naïve implementation of `extend-env*` from the preceding exercise requires time proportional to
 > *k* to run.
 It is possible to represent environments so that `extend-env*` requires only constant time: represent
 > the empty environment by the empty list, and represent a non-empty environment by the data structure
 >